-It may not surprise you to hear that Alaska has long, really cold winters and short, cool summers.
+It may not surprise you to hear that Alaska has long, cold winters and short, cool summers.
 The lowest ever recorded temperature in the state was -80F.
-It is probably these harsh winters that have helped cause higher crime rates in Alaska.
+It is probably these harsh winters that have caused higher crime rates in many cities in Alaska.
 Many Alaskans have problems with alcohol abuse, and as a result, there are higher levels of domestic abuse and other violent crimes than in other states.
 Also, it is not cheap to live in Alaska.
 But although cost of living in Alaska is higher, wages generally are also higher in Alaska.
 Alaskans have the sixth highest per capita income in the United States.

 So, thinking of moving up to this gorgeous, wild frontier?
 It is a little harder to reclocate to Alaska than other states, but thousands of people do every year and are glad they did.